Smoked Beef Tenderloin

 Table of Contents

 - Olive oil.
-It’s brushed on the meat to help the seasonings stick while forming a delicious crust.
+It’s brushed onto the meat to help the seasonings stick and form a delicious crust.

 How to smoke a beef tenderloin